libpfasst/LibPFASST/docs/source/overview.rst

    may be level dependent.

 #.
 Create an ``type(pf_comm_t)`` communicator object.
 This allows
-   LIBPFASST to use MPI parallelization (independent of any spatial parallelization).
+   LibPFASST to use MPI parallelization (independent of any spatial parallelization).

 #.
 Create an ``type(pf_sweeper_t)`` SDC sweeper.
 Builtin